 Now, you could argue that only the peaceful Krogan clans or individuals have left on Andromeda.
 Well, not really.
 Not only is there an Urdnot in New Tuchanka (Urdnot Grot, who happily harps on his good friend Drack, like Wrex does with Shepard), but it makes no sense that any of these peaceful Krogan could’ve lived to adulthood.
 Tuchanka is an extremely hostile planet where the meek and peaceful-minded Krogan die.
 It’s a dog-eats-dog world and resources are scarce, so much that they can’t afford to feed a Krogan who won’t defend the clan and fight with others to establish a hierarachy.
 That’s why a botanist like Vorn shouldn’t have survived, as Drack so thoughtfully lampshades.
 Every friendly Krogan we see in Mass Effect 3, Like Wrex and Wreav, are battle-hardened killers who don’t show any remorse for their murderous behaviour.
 And Eve refers to Wrex as a mutant!
 He is an oddity, because he’s such a friendly speciment of the species.
 His peaceful nature in regards to the Krogan race is so foreign that even some of his own clan members feel he’ll fail and die.
 This comes from clan Urdnot, a clan known for being friendly to outsiders.
 Mass Effect 2 and 3 tried to draw a point of comparison here that Andromeda missed: other Krogan are assholes compared to Wrex.

-But all of a sudden we get around 1,200 Krogan who not only are a lot friendlier than Wrex, but has the same “sick of war” mentality Wrex does.
+But all of a sudden we get around 1,200 Krogan who not only are a lot friendlier than Wrex, but have the same “sick of war” mentality Wrex has.
 The Andromeda Initiative took off between Mass Effect 2 and 3, so these Krogan are carrying mentalities that Wrex was considered an outsider for before even HE had them… Another tiny detail that the new team of writers missed, it would seem.

 Another and final thing that annoyed me about the Krogan is the genophage.
 It’s a plot line that’s simply been done with.
 Mass Effect 3 spent around 1/4rd of its plot dealing with the genetic disease and you can choose how the story ends: cure or don’t cure the genophage.
 So the fact that this game has found a way to bring the whole story back is lazy.
 Don’t get me wrong, they gave a valid explanation, but what is there left to explore?
 This game definitely doesn’t explore it in a different way.
 Granted, the subject is only brought up in dialogue, but New Tuchanka makes it clear that the Krogans are still very much affected by the stillbirths that the genophage causes.
-It would’ve been so much more interesting if the game had explored how the Krogan dealt with the aftermath of Mass Effect 3 and showed us how the species was evolving now that their babies weren’t dying off by the thousands.
-It would’ve been a natural evolution to the journey arc of the species instead of repeating the same shit over again.
+It would’ve been so much more interesting if the game had explored how the Krogan dealt with the aftermath of Mass Effect 3 and showed us how the species was evolving now that their babies aren’t dying off by the thousands.
+It would’ve made for a natural evolution to the journey arc of the species instead of repeating the same shit over again.

 But instead the majority of the plot we get regarding the Krogan is the alliance with the Nexus and their exaltation with the Kett.
 This mirrors the issues with the Council in the Milky Way and the malarky with the Salarians messing around with Krogan biology.
 I really hope that Krogan get more of a chance to shine if there is a second Andromeda game, but I sincerely doubt it.
 While new plot would be interesting the core problem remains: these Krogan don’t act like ME trilogy Krogan and I doubt the writers will change them much.